Allen Dulles: Coup in Guatemala

+Congo

+Dulles was strongly opposed to Congolese Prime Minister Patrice Lumumba.
+In 1960 a plan to kill Lumumba was considered and Dulles allocated $100,000 to the plan, but it never materialised.
+Dulles believed that Lumumba posed "a grave danger as long as he was not disposed of".

 Bay of Pigs

 Several failed assassination plots utilizing CIA-recruited operatives and anti-Castro Cubans directly against Castro undermined the CIA's credibility.
 The reputation of the agency and its director declined drastically after the Bay of Pigs Invasion fiasco of 1961.
 President Kennedy reportedly said he wanted to "splinter the CIA into a thousand pieces and scatter it into the winds."
 However, following a "rigorous inquiry into the agency's affairs, methods, and problems ...
 [Kennedy] did not 'splinter' it after all and did not recommend Congressional supervision.
-Instead, President Kennedy transferred the CIA to the Department of Defense under the close supervision and control of the Joint Chiefs of Staff which would also report on CIA plans and operations to the President."
+Instead, President Kennedy transferred the CIA's command of foreign paramilitaries to the Department of Defense under the close supervision and control of the Joint Chiefs of Staff which would also report on CIA plans and operations to the President."

 Dismissal

-During the Kennedy Administration, Dulles faced increasing criticism.
+During the Kennedy administration, Dulles faced increasing criticism.
 In autumn 1961, following the Bay of Pigs incident and the Algiers putsch against Charles de Gaulle, Dulles and his entourage, including Deputy Director for Plans Richard M. Bissell Jr. and Deputy Director Charles Cabell, were forced to resign.
 On November 28, 1961, Kennedy presented Dulles with the National Security Medal at the CIA Headquarters in Langley, Virginia.
 The next day, November 29, the White House released a resignation letter signed by Dulles.
 He was replaced by John McCone.

+Dulles referred to the Bay of Pigs failure as "the worst day of my life" and developed a strong dislike of Kennedy, later telling journalist Willie Morris "that little Kennedy, he thought he was a god".
+Dulles found life outside the CIA difficult, with his friend James Angleton recalling "He had a very difficult time to decompress".

 Later life

-On November 29, 1963, President Lyndon Baines Johnson appointed Dulles as one of seven commissioners of the Warren Commission to investigate the assassination of the U.S. President John F. Kennedy.
-The appointment was later criticized by some historians, who have noted that Kennedy had fired him, and he was therefore unlikely to be impartial in passing the judgments charged to the Warren Commission.
-In the view of journalist and author Stephen Kinzer, Johnson appointed Dulles primarily so that Dulles could "coach" the Commission on how to interview CIA witnesses and what questions to ask, because Johnson and Dulles were both anxious to ensure that the Commission did not discover Kennedy's secret involvement in the administration's illegal plans to assassinate Castro and other foreign leaders.
-Robert F. Kennedy also urged Lyndon Johnson to put Allen Dulles on the Warren Commission most likely fearing Kennedy's clandestine involvement in Cuba.
+Later, after the assassination of John F. Kennedy, on November 22, 1963, President Lyndon B. Johnson appointed Dulles as one of seven commissioners of the Warren Commission to investigate the assassination of the U.S. President John F. Kennedy.
+Some historians later criticized the appointment, noting that Kennedy fired him.
+Therefore, he was unlikely to be impartial in passing the judgments charged to the Warren Commission.
+In the view of journalist and author Stephen Kinzer, Johnson appointed Dulles primarily so that Dulles could "coach" the Commission on how to interview CIA witnesses and what questions to ask because Johnson and Dulles were both anxious to ensure that the Commission did not discover Kennedy's secret involvement in the administration's illegal plans to assassinate Castro and other foreign leaders.
+Robert F. Kennedy also urged Lyndon Johnson to put Allen Dulles on the Warren Commission most likely fearing revelation of Kennedy's clandestine involvement in Cuba.

 In 1966, Princeton University's American Whig-Cliosophic Society awarded Dulles the James Madison Award for Distinguished Public Service.